 Westpac, a bank of choice for foreign investors, soon followed, pulling out of the market in 2016.

-ANZ were forced to change their policies after they were inundated with applications following Westpac’s exit.
+ANZ was forced to change their policies after they were inundated with applications following Westpac’s exit.

 The only one left standing is NAB, who have since changed their policies to be much more restrictive, forcing many foreign investors to look to second-tier lenders and private banks.